 In the wake of #MeToo and new state sexual harassment training requirements, there’s an urgency for organizations to update their harassment training programs and approach to preventing workplace harassment.
 Whether you’re training employees online, in a classroom setting or through a blended learning approach, here are six things to keep in mind when choosing a sexual harassment training program.
 Read On

-If you’re a California employer, you likely have questions about meeting the new sexual harassment training requirements under SB 1343.
+If you’re a California employer, you likely have questions about meeting the new sexual harassment training requirements under SB 1343 and SB 778.
 To help you keep track of what you need to do and when, we put together a list of Frequently Asked Questions.

 Q1.
-What is SB 1343?
-A. Enacted in 2018, California Senate Bill 1343 requires California employers with five or more employees to provide sexual harassment training and education to both supervisors and nonsupervisory staff by January 1, 2020.
+What are SB 1343 and SB 778?
+A. Enacted in 2018, California Senate Bill 1343 requires California employers with five or more employees to provide interactive sexual harassment training and education to both supervisors and nonsupervisory staff by January 1, 2021 (as amended by SB 778).
 SB 1343 represents a big change in scope from AB 1825, which only applied to employers with 50 or more workers and required them to train only supervisors, not all employees.
+SB 778 was passed August 30, 2019 and extended the training deadline from January 1, 2020 to January 1, 2021.
 Read On

 One of the essential components of a respectful, harassment-free workplace is the ability of employees to recognize appropriate and inappropriate behavior and know when conduct crosses the line into sexual harassment.
 Too often workplace harassment goes unreported, usually because the employees fear retaliation or they’re uncertain about what is and isn’t considered harassment.
 Sexual harassment training provides an opportunity to raise awareness of the different forms of sexual harassment and educate employees on the positive steps they can take to address and report harassment and prevent future incidents.
 Read On